gabrielepmattia/simple-pythons-utils/README.md

 =================
 *gabry3795*

-This git contains a series of useful libraries for Python (v.
+This git contains a series of useful libraries and programs for Python (v.
 3.4.1)

 Libs Included
 --------------